NiclO1337/pp3-dream-achiever/README.md

 This website is a financial tool made to help people reach their goals and achieve their dreams.
 It does so by providing a simple budget calculator that is very easy to use.
 The user enters data about income and expenses into easy user-friendly categories and then the program calculates how long it will take to reach their goal.

-It helps people to think about budget as something fun instead of boring or restricting.
-It is about prioritizing what is the most important and make a realistic plan to achieve it.
+It helps people to think about budgeting as something fun instead of boring or restricting.
+It is about prioritizing what is the most important and making a realistic plan to achieve it.

 After the calculator is done and results are presented, helpful tips are shown on how to cut costs and some insights on how to think about each category.
-It also compares the users budget to the general guidelines from the Credit Counselling Society.
-The user also has an option to learn about another easy to use budgeting tool before leaving.
+It also compares the user's budget to the general guidelines from the Credit Counselling Society.
+The user also has an option to learn about another easy-to-use budgeting tool before leaving.

 ### User stories